microsoft/monaco-editor/README.md

 ❓ **I see the warning "Could not create web worker".
 What should I do?**

 HTML5 does not allow pages loaded on `file://` to create web workers.
 Please load the editor with a web server on `http://` or `https://` schemes.
-Please also see the cross domain case above.
+Please also see the cross-domain case above.

 ❓ **Is the editor supported in mobile browsers or mobile web app frameworks?**